-During the on-site visit, the EEC members met with the chairman of the institute, the director of the institute, the assistant director, the chief financial officer, the program director, the library and information services manager, and the IT manager.
-We also met with the faculty members, administrative/technical staff, alumni and students of the programs.
+During the on-site visit, the EEC members met with the director of the institute, the program director, the director of the Limassol site, the library and information services manager, and the marketing manager.
+We also met with the administrative/technical staff, alumni and students in the programs.

-The EEC members were well-received by the managers, director, the administrative/ technical staff, the faculty members, and the students and the members visiting staff participated via Skype.
+The EEC members were well-received by the managers, directors, the administrative/ technical staff, and the students and by one visiting staff.
 This was a very good procedure that enabled us to better evaluate and understand the program's organization, structure, and curriculum.